-Sunny Hollywood rolls out Oscars red carpet
+Bold colors as stars arrive for the Oscars

-LOS ANGELES (Reuters) - Celebrities began arriving on the Oscars red carpet on Sunday under sunny skies for an Academy Awards ceremony filled with suspense over the movie industry’s biggest prize and a night of what could be history-making firsts.
+LOS ANGELES (Reuters) - The world’s biggest stars began arriving on Sunday for an Oscars ceremony filled with suspense over the movie industry’s biggest prize and a night of what could be history-making firsts.

+Spike Lee, a first-time best director nominee for “BlacKkKlansman,” was one of the first on the sunny but unseasonably cool red carpet in Hollywood, dressed in a purple suit, matching chauffeur’s cap, gold-colored sneakers and knuckle rings spelling “Love” and “Hate.”

+“Crazy Rich Asians” star Constance Wu chose a custom Versace bright marigold chiffon gown, while “Kinky Boots” stage actor Billy Porter was bold in a black velvet tuxedo-style ball gown with a dramatic flowing skirt.

 Without a host for the first time in 30 years, there’s also curiosity over whether organizers can return the Academy Awards to a must-see television event after a record low audience in 2018.

-Lady Gaga, Bette Midler and Jennifer Hudson are all set to perform, along with rock band Queen featuring “American Idol” star Adam Lambert.
+In addition to Queen and Lambert, Lady Gaga, Bette Midler and Jennifer Hudson are all set to perform.
 Tennis champion Serena Williams and talk show host Trevor Noah will also appear on the Dolby Theatre stage in Hollywood in a bid to broaden the show’s appeal beyond movie fans.

+“Gaga will bring it, she always brings it,” songwriter Diane Warren, nominated for her original song “I’ll Fight” from documentary “RBG,” said on the red carpet.

+“I saw the rehearsal of Jennifer (Hudson) on my song.
+The roof’s going to get blown off of this place,” Warren added.

 Despite the celebrity names, all eyes are on the best picture prize in one of the most eclectic Oscar line-ups for years.